Kerem Shalom aid convoy looting

-On 16 November 2024, the Popular Forces, an Israeli backed militia accused of links with the Islamic State, raided a convoy of 109 United Nations aid trucks and looted 98 of them, near Israeli military installations at the Kerem Shalom border crossing in the Gaza Strip.
+On 16 November 2024, the Popular Forces, an Israeli-backed militia/gang accused of links with the Islamic State, raided a convoy of 109 United Nations aid trucks and looted 98 of them, near Israeli military installations at the Kerem Shalom border crossing in the Gaza Strip.
 The perpetrators, who according to a UN memo may have had "protection" from the Israel Defense Forces, threw grenades and held truck drivers at gunpoint, forcing them to unload their aid.
 The incident further exacerbated the Gaza humanitarian crisis caused by the Gaza war.
 The incident has been described by the UNRWA as "one of the worst" incidents of its kind.

 Background

 The Gaza war and Israeli blockade of the Gaza Strip has resulted in a humanitarian crisis in the Gaza Strip.
 In early November 2024, a UN-backed panel warned that all of Gaza faced a risk of imminent famine between November 2024 and April 2025, with the north at most risk.
 The Israeli blockade severely restricted the entry of aid trucks into the Gaza Strip.
 Israeli targeting of civilian police officers who were responsible for guarding humanitarian convoys caused civil order to start collapsing by February 2024.
 This led to a rise in civilians and criminals raiding trucks and stealing supplies from the UN, slowing aid deliveries to the Gaza Strip.
 The Israeli seizure and closure of the Rafah border crossing with Egypt in May 2024, following the Rafah offensive, significantly reduced the number of aid trucks entering Gaza and shifted most of the humanitarian traffic to the Israeli-controlled Kerem Shalom border crossing.
 Defense officials confirmed that the IDF is aware of aid convoy lootings, and at one point the Israeli government considered handing responsibility over distributing aid to local clans that played a role in looting convoys, even if some of them were involved in terrorism and affiliated with the Islamic State.

 The United Nations and international humanitarian aid organizations reported losing $25.5 million worth of humanitarian goods to looting over the summer.